Hinder: Creed tour and Back to Life: 2024-present

 In an Instagram story on February 8, 2025, former lead singer and founding member Austin John Winkler posted a new photo with current Hinder lead singer Marshal Dutton in a recording studio with the caption reading: "Ran into @hindermarshalofficial over the weekend.
 Haha I Ain’t seen this MoFucker in 12 years.
 Really great seeing you my man.
 Until next time".
 The photo was taken in a recording studio, leading which led to much speculation and fanfare in the comments about a potential reunion between Winkler and Hinder with both Winkler and Dutton sharing the role of lead singer in the same fashion Three Days Grace recently reunited with their original singer Adam Gontier and his replacement Matt Walst remaining in the band as well.

 The band officially announced on March 27, 2025 via their social media profiles that they will be releasing a new album, Back to Life on May 23, 2025.
 Along with the album's announcement they revealed the album's third single Bring Me Back to Life will be released at midnight on March 28, 2025 along with an accompanying music video.

-On April 21, 2025 the band announced Bad Decisions would be released as a promotional single on April 25, 2025, marking the fourth single to be released from Back to Life.
+On April 21, 2025 the band announced Bad Decisions would be released as a promotional single on April 25, 2025, marking the fourth single to be released from Back to Back to Life (2025).

-Musical influences and style
+Musical style and influences

 Hinder's music has been categorized as post-grunge, hard rock, and sleaze rock.
 AllMusic described their style as a combination of "post-grunge guitar heaviness with hair metal-esque booze 'n' babes lyrical subject matter."

-The band's influences include Bush, Collective Soul, Creed, Foo Fighters, Guns N' Roses, Kiss, Nickelback, Nirvana, Soundgarden, The Rolling Stones, Led Zeppelin, Aerosmith, Rainbow, Bob Seger, Ozzy Osbourne, Def Leppard, Bon Jovi, AC/DC, and Mötley Crüe.
+The band's influences include Theory of a Dead Man, Bush, Collective Soul, Creed, Foo Fighters, Guns N' Roses, Kiss, Nickelback, Nirvana, Soundgarden, Weezer, the Rolling Stones, Led Zeppelin, Aerosmith, Rainbow, Bob Seger, Ozzy Osbourne, Def Leppard, Bon Jovi, AC/DC, and Mötley Crüe.